 In addition, the Record Office holds microfiche copies of the enumerators' schedules for West Sussex 1841, 1851, 1861, 1871, 1881 and for West and East Sussex for 1891 and 1901.

 Indexes are arranged parish by parish.
 Indexes to census returns of many Sussex parishes 1841-1901, in various formats, are available in the searchroom.
-For details, see the revised handlist attached below.
+For details, see the handlist attached below.